Enjoy driving via a roadside station! 7 plum viewing spots in Kyushu, 2026

 Tanigawa Plum Grove is one of the best plum groves in Kyushu and is said to be one of the three best plum orchards in Kyushu.
 The vast ume grove, with approximately 20,000 trees planted, is situated on a hillside, and the white ume trees in full bloom on the gentle slope are beautiful.

-During the event, visitors can also enjoy approximately 3,000 bamboo lanterns during the daytime at the "Bamboo Light Fantasy World" (for a fee), which is located in a wine cellar at the venue.
+During the event, visitors can also enjoy approximately 3,000 bamboo lanterns during the daytime at the "Bamboo Akari: World of Light and Illusion" (charged), which is located in a wine cellar at the venue.

 Please note.